lsennn/Deus-ex-machina/README.md

 ### Core

 Sets up the macro system and the preset framing.
-Essential to keep enabled and in order, except for maybe System Policies, which can be disabled if your model is already very dark leaning and doesn’t send out refusals.
+Essential to keep enabled and in order, except for **System Policies**, which may be disabled if your model is already very dark leaning and doesn’t send out refusals.

 ### Story

-{{User}} agency means you control {{user}}.
-CYOA features choose-your-own-adventure options where the model will write and act out your decisions and dialogue according to your choices.
-Director mode means you’re the director.
+{{User}} agency means you control {{user}}. **CYOA** features choose-your-own-adventure options where the model will write and act out your decisions and dialogue according to your choices. **Director** state means you’re the director.
 Your messages serve as input, and the story is built to match them.
 In this mode, the model will write and act for you.

 ### Characters and plot guidance